 - Reaching a broader audience by overcoming the stigma that museums are only for intellectuals or schoolchildren.

-- Using partnerships, both locally and other markets, to extend their brand reach and resources.
+- Using partnerships, both locally and in other markets, to extend their brand reach and resources.

 Exhibition Design: One of the ways museums are addressing these challenges is by changing how they design their exhibitions, both temporary and permanent.
 Specifically, temporary exhibitions are being designed around an overarching theme or story that is connected to the show as a whole.
-They are doing a better job of telling an interesting story through the exhibition.
+They are doing a better job of telling an interesting story, in multiple ways, during the exhibition.
 Permanent collections are also being reconfigured on a regular basis to keep them fresh.

 Gallery Takeaway: Your obligation to your artists to exhibit their work may provide some constrains, but plan to curate three or four exhibitions a year with the overall story in mind that prospects can relate to directly.
 Use these gallery exhibitions as an opportunity to create a fresh buzz about your gallery and artists.
-Many galleries are already enlisting the help of guest curators.
+Many galleries are already enlisting the help of guest curators to assist.

 Education & Experience: Museums are providing more supporting information within exhibits to help viewers better understand the shows and enable them to form their own interpretations.
 Such initiatives include offering more comprehensive information throughout an exhibition or collection, better utilizing docents, and placing video or interactive kiosks in different locations throughout the exhibition and hosting a greater variety of events centered around the exhibition – some educational, some social.